Lukbes1/Morsecode-Translator/README.md

 ### Known issues
 - ConvertStringToMorse() and ConvertCharToMorse() dont lookup the alphabet as wished.
 Maybe implementing a bool flag for disabling/enabling alphabet lookups in general.
 - Some documentations are not correct/missing.
+- Inconsistent use of alphabet lookup/not clear what methods only use the internal MorseCharCollection and what methods also use the alphabet